AbdulbasetRS/Laravel-Roles-Permissions/README.md

 // Check if user has a specific role
 $user->hasRole('admin');

-// Check if user has any of the given roles
+// Check if user has any of the specified roles
 $user->hasAnyRole(['admin', 'editor']);

-// Check if user has all of the given roles (for backward compatibility)
-// Note: Since a user can have only one role, this checks if that role is in the given array
-$user->hasAllRoles(['admin', 'editor']);

 // Check if user has a permission
 $user->hasPermission('edit-posts');